csv/mc-api/readme.md

 ## About the Database
-`redis` is not a typical database, it's a key/value store. to keep the api as simple as possible, our keys are unique combinations of city and sexual orientation (m4w, w4m, m4m, m4w, etc), and are values are lists of json blobs, with each blob corresponding to a missed connection.
+`redis` is not a typical database, it's a key/value store. to keep the api as simple as possible, the keys are unique combinations of city and sexual orientation (m4w, w4m, m4m, m4w, etc), and the values are lists of json blobs, with each blob corresponding to a missed connection.

 ## How do I I query the database?